| The discussion on the strategic

 gone over to Debrayist, foquista positions.
 In this case, he is

 engaging in a war to defeat the ultra-left phantom of foquismo.
+If this is really the case, we

 can set his mind at rest immediately.
 Both the Reunification